malikrb/Tekken-7-Scripts-GUI/README.md

 Created: June 30, 2020
 Last Updated: July 2, 2020

+This program was entirely built on python and utilizes primarily utilizes **ctypes**, and **pymem** to interact
+with the game's native virtual memory.

 ## Overview and Demonstration
 ![Script](demo_/overviewdemo.gif)

 This program reads the game's virtual memory in order to
 determine what side the player is on, and determine which
 scripts should be used when using one of the bound script keys.

 ### Automatic Side Switch/Control Swap
 ![Script](demo_/SideSwitchDemo.gif)

+The Interactive GUI allows the player to choose which scripts, if
+any, they want to use while playing.

 ### Character-specific Script Selection from GUI
 ![Script](demo_/GuiDemo.gif)